 Sprinkle a thali or thala with powder sugar and keep aside.

-Next, put the cashewnut paste into a toap (vessel) along with the ground sugar, almond essence and egg whites.
+Next, put the cashewnut paste into a toap (vessel) along with the ground sugar, almond essence, and egg whites that have been beaten to a stiff froth.

 On a low flame, stir till it reaches a wax like consistency.
 Seriously, that’s a lot a stirring.
 If you’ve helped with stirring sweets as a kid, you’ll have strong arms.